-This Notice describes the privacy practices of Cancer & Hematology Centers of Western Michigan, PC (CHCWM).
-All CHCWM facilities, clinics, departments, offices, operations, and personnel will abide by this Notice.
+This Notice describes the privacy practices of Cancer & Hematology Centers of Western Michigan, PC/START Midwest (CHCWM/START Midwest).
+All CHCWM/START Midwest

 Understanding Your Health Record/Information:

 We may change our policies at any time.
 Before making a significant change in our policies, we will change our notice and post the new notice in the waiting area.
 You may

-It is our legal duty to maintain the privacy of your medical information that identifies you; give you this Notice of our legal duties and privacy practices with respect to medical information about you; and follow the terms of the current Notice.
+It is our legal duty to maintain the privacy of your medical information that identifies you; give you this Notice of our legal obligations and privacy practices concerning medical

 Uses and Disclosures: